-Mosquitoes can be a problem in Phoenix when the weather warms in the spring until temperatures drop, typically in November.
+Mosquitoes are among the worst biting bugs in Arizona.
+They can be a problem in Phoenix when the weather warms in the spring until temperatures drop, typically in November.
 Stagnant water provides a breeding ground for mosquitoes, something which Phoenix has plenty of after a summer storm.
 Flood irrigation used in citrus orchards or cornfields in the metropolitan area also breed mosquitoes because the water can sit for days.
 The cities in Phoenix area may smog or spray for mosquitoes to control the insects during the summer to reduce the risk of West Nile virus.

 Ants are active all year long in the Phoenix area and the ants can bite.
-Ant bites are seldom serious, although the pain is immediate and intense.
+Bug bites delivered by ants are seldom serious, although the pain is immediate and intense.
 Since freezes in the winter are few, ants thrive all year long.
 The ants in Phoenix live in the soil, although they can invade homes where food is easy to reach, especially dry cat or dog food.

 Although considered more of a nuisance than a major health hazard, bed bugs in the Phoenix area can be found in apartment complexes, hotels, motels and private homes.
 Bed bug eradication usually requires a professional exterminator.

 Fleas are active all year, a problem in the Phoenix area because it seldom freezes and vegetation grows all year, providing a place for fleas to lurk, hopping on human or animal hosts.
 Once on a pet fleas can infest an entire home, requiring chemicals or natural treatments to kill both the fleas and the eggs in the home and on the pet.
 Fleas are the only jumping insects in Phoenix that bite.